ptr-shishir/google-script-calendar/README.md

 in the form.

-This script allows only adding and deleting as Google forms are not interactive, and it is very messy to create a workflow that allow editing an event.
+This script allows only adding and deleting as Google forms are not interactive, and it is very messy to create a workflow that allows editing an event.
 This script also keeps it simple by asking the requester to store the event id generated post addition to the calendar for use while deleting the event, if desired.